 We liked the Hela helmet when we tested it last year, and that trend continues with the 4Forty this year.
 This affordable model offers an excellent combination of comfort, protection, adjustability, and style that far exceed the asking price.
-You'd be hard pressed to find a better helmet at this price.
+There are few helmets out there that provide better value at this price.

 The 4Forty MIPS offers a pretty high degree of protection.
 It's a half-shell helmet with good coverage of the temporal and occipital lobes, and it has a relatively deep fit that wraps around the head nicely.
 Bell has employed their Fusion in-mold construction, which means the outer polycarbonate shell is bonded to the inner EPS foam liner.
 They claim this makes for a sturdier helmet, and we'd have to agree.
 This helmet feels solid with no noticeable gaps between the shell and liner.
 They've also included a MIPS liner in the 4Forty, which works like a slip-plane and is intended to help reduce the forces of oblique impacts in the event of a crash.
 The Float Fit retention system is integrated into the MIPS liner.
 When the fit adjuster is snug enough, it wraps around the head securely while the helmet floats around the liner.

-While we are quite impressed with the protection the 4Forty offers, a couple of helmets in our review have even more coverage.
-Both the POC Tectal Race SPIN and the Specialized Ambush with ANGi have slightly deeper fits and coverage on the temporal and occipital lobes.
+While we are quite impressed with the protection the 4Forty offers, a few helmets in our review have even more coverage.
+The Giro Chronicle, POC Tectal Race SPIN, and the Specialized Ambush with ANGi have slightly deeper fits and coverage on the temporal and occipital lobes.
 The majority of the other competitors, like the Grio Montaro, Oakley DRT5, and Smith Session, have roughly the same coverage as the 4Forty.